thutasann/next-solidity/README.md

 # NEXTJS-SOLIDITY CRYPTO LOTTERY 🪙

-This is the WEB3 Crypto Lottery app with nextjs and solidty
+This is the WEB3 Crypto Lottery app with nextjs and solidty.

+Smart Contract is deployed to [Thirdweb](https://thirdweb.com/)

 ## Tech stacks